ClickHouse/clickhouse-docs/docs/en/use-cases/observability/schema-design.md

 GROUP BY TraceId
 ```

-The view effectively ensures the table `otel_traces_trace_id_ts` has the minimum and maximum Timestamp for the trace.
+The view effectively ensures the table `otel_traces_trace_id_ts` has the minimum and maximum timestamp for the trace.
 This table, ordered by `TraceId`, allows these timestamps to be retrieved efficiently.
 These timestamp ranges can, in turn, be used when querying the main `otel_traces` table.
 More specifically, when retrieving a trace by its id, Grafana uses the following query:

 ```sql
 WITH 'ae9226c78d1d360601e6383928e4d22d' AS trace_id,